7 Restaurants Perfect For A Day Trip Outside Boston

 Drive Time: 2 hours

 What’s P-town without Bear Week and swarms of people on the streets?
 Actually, a pretty quaint and beautiful place to spend a few days this summer.
 If you choose to do so, make sure to stop by Strangers & Saints, a Mediterranean-inspired restaurant located in a former sea captain’s home.
-There’s a stellar garden patio there, and as you sip on a rosé-sake sangria between bites of clam dip, you can contemplate your outfit for next year’s bear gathering.
+There’s a stellar garden patio there, and as you sip on a rosé-sake sangria between bites of yellowfin tuna crudo, you can contemplate your outfit for next year’s bear gathering.

 Drive Time: 1 hour